We know that wildflowers have undeniable benefits for our wild spaces, bringing pollinators and biodiversity to sometimes the most unlikely of places.

 Kew scientist Paula Rudall explains: 'We know that colour has many different roles... the best-known is to attract pollinating insects to flowers'.
 But what exactly is it that produces the colour in the first place?

 In fact, the presence of pigments in the plant and even the shape of its cells can influence their hue, since this can 'focus light onto the underlying pigments contained inside the cell'.
 Fascinating!
-If you’d like to read more about the colour science of plants, visit Paula's full blog post on the Kew website, or explore the resources in Kew's economic botany collection.
+If you’d like to read more about the colour science of plants, visit Paula's full blog post on the Kew website: Plant colours are not all about pigments.
+Or, explore Kew's page all about 'Nature's true colours'.

 Plants come with all sorts of different surfaces and textures, and this can be for many reasons.